Gulfstream Aerospace

 System Coverage

-The design system covers every device target in the product ecosystem — from the GTS galley display at 1280×800 and iPad Pro at 1366×1024, down to iPhone at 375×812 and Apple Watch at 184×224.
+The design system covers every device target — from the GTS galley display at 1280×800 and iPad Pro at 1366×1024, down to iPhone at 375×812 and Apple Watch at 184×224.
 Grid specifications, button sizes, font scales, and touch targets are individually tuned for each breakpoint.
-The system was built once and applied everywhere — with intentional adaptations rather than arbitrary compromises.

 Layout Grids